TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 Let's play around a bit to see how the changes in this setting affect the model.

 `screen to props.json, and scroll to find num_blue variable, and change its val, compile and run the model again to show changes`

+Now we try to remove the 'num_blue' and see the default value `DEF_BLUE_MBRS` to take effect.

 `screen back to props.json, and rename num_blue to num_green, so that the fallback value will show its effect. compile and run the model again to show changes`